mikezs/AoC-2021/README.md

 First part was easy to write out, but the second part was a really good logic problem that required lots of thinking.
 I modelled it with Sets of characters so I didn't have to worry about ordering and I could quickly produce the logic.
 Happy with my solution first time.
 Don't think I need to refactor it at all!

 Edit: *Narrator:* He went back and refactored it.

+### Day 9
+Easy first part, although I think my algorithm for calculating it was actually just lucky that it got the right answer because when I tried to use the same logic in part 2 I realised I was checking the diagonals as well as the adjacents.

+Part 2 meant re-writing most of the parts to part 1 so they could be re-used.
+Simplified and optimised (and corrected) the adjacent positions function and then used the `inout` declaration on my `basin` array so I could use the Swift value type as a reference type.
+I want to try and refactor some of my loops into functional chains, but I ran out of time.